jhorey/ferry/docs/sources/index.rst

       - personality: "hadoop-client"

 Then get started by typing ``ferry start hadoop``.
 This will automatically create a two node Hadoop cluster and a single Linux client.
 You can customize the Linux client during runtime or define your own using a Dockerfile.
-In addition to Hadoop, Ferry also supports Cassandra, GlusterFS, and Open MPI.
+In addition to Hadoop, Ferry also supports Spark, Cassandra, GlusterFS, and Open MPI.

 Ferry is useful for: